hedgehog125/LANFS/README.md

 # LANFS
 LAN File Sharer.
-It lets you easily share files over your LAN
+It lets you easily share files over your LAN.

 # Introduction
 My inspiration for this project was mainly just so it could be a simpler version of a more complicated project I have planned.
 But I guess it also makes an occasional task I have to do easier.
 Before, I would have to host a local HTTP server in a folder, connect to it and find the file within the folder.
 But now it's something that's already set up on my raspberry pi.
 Although it's a bit slower due to having to go via it.